View this document as: a single page | multiple pages.

 This section provides an overview of the identity proofing and enrollment process, as well as requirements to support the resolution, validation, and verification of the identity claimed by an applicant.
 It also provides guidelines on additional aspects of the identity proofing process.
 These requirements are intended to ensure that the claimed identity exists in the real world and that the applicant is the individual associated with that identity.

-Additionally, these guidelines provide for multiple methods by which resolution, validation, and verification can be accomplished, as well as providing the multiple types of identity evidence that support the identity proofing process.
-CSPs and organizations SHALL provide options when implementing their identity proofing services and processes to promote access for applicants with different means, capabilities, and technology access.
-These options SHOULD include accepting multiple types and combinations of identity evidence; supporting multiple data validation sources; enabling multiple methods for verifying identity; providing multiple channels for engagement (e.g., onsite, remote); and offering assistance mechanisms for applicants (e.g., applicant references).
+These guidelines provide multiple methods by which resolution, validation, and verification can be accomplished, as well as multiple types of identity evidence that support the identity proofing process.
+CSPs and organizations SHOULD provide options when implementing their identity proofing services and processes to promote access for applicants with different means, capabilities, and technologies.
+These options SHOULD include accepting multiple types and combinations of identity evidence, supporting multiple data validation sources, enabling multiple methods for verifying identity, providing multiple identity proofing types, and offering exception handling for applicants (e.g., trusted referees, applicant references).

 CSPs SHALL evaluate the risks associated with each identity proofing option offered (e.g., identity proofing types, validation sources, assistance mechanisms) and implement mitigating fraud controls, as appropriate.
-At a minimum, CSPs SHALL design each option such that, in aggregate, the options provide comparable assurance.
+At a minimum, CSPs SHALL design each option such that the options provide comparable assurance in aggregate.

 Identity Proofing and Enrollment

-The objective of identity proofing is to ensure that, to a stated level of certainty, the applicant involved in the identity proofing process is who they claim to be.
-This document presents a three-step process for CSPs to identity proof applicants at designated assurance levels.
-The first step, identity resolution, consists of collecting appropriate identity evidence and attribute information to determine that the applicant is a unique identity in the population served by the CSP and is a real-life person.
-The second step, identity validation, validates the genuineness, accuracy, and validity of the evidence and attribute information collected in the first step.
-The third step, identity verification, confirms that the applicant presenting the identity evidence is the same individual to whom the validated evidence was issued and with whom the validated attributes are associated.
+The intent of identity proofing is to ensure that the applicant involved in the identity proofing process is who they claim to be to a stated level of confidence.
+This document presents a three-step process for CSPs to identity-proof applicants at designated assurance levels.
+The first step is identity resolution, which consists of collecting appropriate identity evidence and attribute information to determine whether the applicant is a unique identity in the population served by the CSP and a real-life person.
+The second step is identity validation, which confirms the authenticity, accuracy, and validity of the evidence and attribute information collected in the first step.
+The third step is identity verification, which confirms that the applicant presenting the identity evidence is the same individual to whom the evidence was issued.
 In most cases, upon successfully identity proofing an applicant to the designated IAL, the CSP establishes a unique subscriber account for the applicant (now a subscriber in the identity service), which allows one or more authenticators to be bound to the proven identity in the account.

-Identity proofing can be part of an organization’s business processes that support the determination of suitability or entitlement to a benefit or service.
-While these guidelines provide guidance for appropriate levels of identity assurance, suitability and eligibility determinations for benefits or services are distinct business process decisions from these identity proofing processes and are outside the scope of these guidelines.
+Identity proofing can be part of an organization’s business processes to determine the suitability or entitlement to a benefit or service, though such determinations are outside of the scope of these guidelines.

 Process Flow